‘Anti-Colin Kaepernick’ Burgess Owens Wins Colorado GOP Primary

-Former Oakland Raiders Super Bowl champion safety Burgess Owens won the Colorado Fourth Congressional GOP primary on Tuesday night and will now face off against Rep. Ben McAdams (D-UT).
+Former Oakland Raiders Super Bowl champion safety Burgess Owens won the Utah Fourth Congressional GOP primary on Tuesday night and will now face off against Rep. Ben McAdams (D-UT).

 Owens decisively won the Fourth Congressional District’s primary by roughly 20 points.
 Owens’ victory means he will now face off against freshman swing district Democrat McAdams in the general election.